Did you snag the Series I Savings Bonds recently?

 3. Interest Compounds Semiannually

 All else being equal, the more frequent the compounding, the better the yield.
 Typically, compounding can be daily, monthly, quarterly, semi-annually, or annually.
-Series I saving bonds compound semiannually, as compared to the TIPS, which compound monthly.
+Series I saving bonds compound semiannually, as compared to the TIPS, which compounds monthly.

 How TIPS Differ From the Series I Savings Bonds